ungleich/cdist/docs/src/man1/cdist.rst

     read hosts from stdin.
 For the file format see :strong:`HOSTFILE FORMAT` below.

+.. option:: -g CONFIG_FILE, --config-file CONFIG_FILE

+    Use specified custom configuration file.

 .. option:: -I INVENTORY_DIR, --inventory INVENTORY_DIR

     Use specified custom inventory directory.
 Inventory
-    directory is set up by the following rules: if this argument is set then specified directory is used, if CDIST_INVENTORY_DIR env var is set then its value is used, if HOME env var is set then ~/.cdit/inventory is used, otherwise distribution inventory directory is
+    directory is set up by the following rules: if cdist configuration resolves this value then specified
+    directory is used, if HOME env var is set then ~/.cdit/inventory is used, otherwise distribution
-    used.
+    inventory directory is used.

 .. option:: -i MANIFEST, --initial-manifest MANIFEST

-    Path to a cdist manifest or - to read from stdin
+    Path to a cdist manifest or - to read from stdin.

 .. option:: -j [JOBS], --jobs [JOBS]